 Secure Backup and Disaster Recovery

-Encrypted backups with both onsite and offsite copies, tested regularly. -
+Secure backup and disaster recovery should include encrypted backups with both onsite and offsite copies, tested regularly.

 Patch and Update Management